ladesa-ro/especificacao/README.md

 Enhance your Nx experience by installing [Nx Console](https://nx.dev/nx-console) for your favorite editor.
 Nx Console provides an interactive UI to view your projects, run tasks, generate code, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

-## Start the application

-Run `npx nx serve sisgea-spec` to start the development server.
-Happy coding!

-## Build for production

-Run `npx nx build sisgea-spec` to build the application.
-The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 ## Running tasks